Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 By the way, notice the period I'm putting after numbers here?
 That's a shorthand for `.0`.
 So `3.0 = 3.`.
 I want to take this opportunity to remind you that the tensor operations all take FLOATING POINT tensors as input, because the matrices themselves as initialized with random floating points.

-Let's get a copy of the new `MyNetwork` module.
+Let's get an instance of the new `MyNetwork` module.

 ```python
 my_network = MyNetwork()